jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 parents were of a richer colour.
 For all general purposes, treat a mule as you would a pony, but with the carrying capacity of a riding horse.

-Panther: One of the larger great hunting cats, the term ‘panther’ is normally used to describe a black cougar, jaguar or leopard - though there are other different types of great cat in this category.
+**Panther**: One of the larger great hunting cats, the term ‘panther’ is normally used to describe a black cougar, jaguar or leopard - though there are other different types of great cat in this category.

-Pig: This is the commonplace swine that dominates farms across the many worlds of Legend.
+**Pig**: This is the commonplace swine that dominates farms across the many worlds of Legend.
 There have been farms dedicated to the raising, breeding and slaughtering of pigs for as long as there have been livestock farmers.
 Pigs are easy to raise and upkeep, and can be fed the leftovers from the family’s own supper plates, including rinds, bones